Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Step 1: Pricing Strategy for a ‘Normal’ Market

 Pricing is where the battle is won or lost in 2026.
 Because buyers have more choices now, they are much more sensitive to price.
 If you start with “aspirational pricing”—listing high just to see if anyone bites—you run a real risk.
 In this market, homes that sit for more than 100 days tend to get stigmatized.
-Buyers start wondering what’s wrong with the house, and you end up chasing the market down with price cuts.
+Buyers start wondering what’s wrong with the house, and pricing correctly from day one becomes critical to maximizing your results.
+Otherwise, you end up chasing the market down with price cuts.

 To price it right, we have to look at the anatomy of a comparable sale (a “comp”).
 We cannot rely on what your neighbor is asking for their house; we have to look at what homes actually sold for in late 2025 and early 2026.
 This data tells us what a buyer is willing to sign on the dotted line for.
 Currently, the list-to-sale ratio is hovering between 96% and 98%.
 This means negotiation is back on the table, and you need to price with that slightly flexible margin in mind.